Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in-b2c/README.md

 - Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`) or `token details` page, depending on which button triggered your sign-in flow.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - If you are on the home page, you'll see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims.
-- You also have the option of editing your profile.
-Click the link on the top-right of the navbar to edit details like your display name, place of residence, and profession.
+- You also have the option to edit your profile.
+Click the `edit profile` link on the top-right of the navbar to change details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
 The status page will reflect this.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.